GrossfieldLab/loos/INSTALL.md

 MacOS 10.11        | yes     | yes     | See OS notes

-* Deprecated: We used to support thsi configuration, but no longer test it.
+* Deprecated: We used to support this configuration, but no longer test it.
 It may still work.
 * Unsupported: We have built LOOS in the past using this configuration, but do not regularly test it and provide no direct support for using it.

+As of LOOS 3.0, we also support building inside a Conda environment.
+This is the preferred way to build on MacOS.

 # Building and Installing LOOS

 ## For the Impatient

-LOOST requires BOOST 1.36 or higher, SCons, and Atlas/LAPACK.
+LOOST requires BOOST 1.36 or higher, SCons, and Atlas/LAPACK or other BLAS.
 Please refer to the OS-specific instructions below for more details.
 For general advice about configuring LOOS and building in unusual environments, see the "General Notes" section at the end of this file.

+If you are building on a system where the default python is 2.7, you will need to copy custom.py-proto to custom.py, and uncomment the line setting PYTHON_INC (verifying that it's the correct location for your system).

 LOOS can then be built using the following command: